 At the end of our paths of becoming a human emeritus

-we remain our own executioners serving out a life sentence
+we remain self executioners serving out a life sentence

-I’ve learned not much changes by putting the tea kettle on
+I’ve learned not much changes putting the tea kettle on

-But what about if I decide I want to come back
+But say I make up my mind I want to come back

-unfinished business, get me my jacket of flak
+unfinished business, hand me that jacket of flak

-you know if Google’s got an app for that?
+you know if Google or Apple has an app for that?